-TRIUMF INC. is owned and operated by a consortium of Canadian universities.
+TRIUMF INC. is owned by a consortium of Canadian universities.
 TRIUMF is a registered charity and a not-for-profit corporation incorporated under the laws of Canada.

 TRIUMF's Governance Structure

 The By-laws of TRIUMF INC. establish certain core elements of its governance framework.
 That framework includes:

 - A Members’ Council – composed of one representative from each Member University;

 - A Science Council – an advisory body composed of (a) one appointee from each Member University, (b) up to five (5) members of TRIUMF’s staff, and (c) up to five (5) individuals appointed by the Members’ Council from other institutions whose participation in TRIUMF has been approved by the Members’ Council;